About usPartner with usListen to our podcasts

 Neighborhoods

 Master Cutting Table Co.
-1 Antiques Flatiron Tenderloin
+1 Antiques Tenderloin Flatiron

 A relic of a bygone era, this space, full of antiques, is an experience.
 In 1924, Arnold Morak’s father opened a store “downtown” to sell textile-manufacturing machinery, supplying what was then an enormous industry in Manhattan.
 This original location became a victim of the construction of Washington Square Park, and so the Moraks moved to their current location on 27th, in the heart of the textile district.
 When Arnold returned from a stint in the Korean War many decades ago, he took over the family business.
 Slowly, however, the businesses Arnold was selling to began to leave for cheaper rent, first in surrounding areas, and later overseas.
 Meanwhile, technology evolved, rendering machines with which Arnold specialized obsolete.
 The flow of customers slowed to a trickle and eventually dried up.
 “In the late 1980s, this type of machinery died,” he explained to us, pulling no punches.